Connexus Credit Union Review

 Connexus Jr. is a free mobile app that aims to teach kids up to 12 years old about personal finance and money management.

-The app is separate from the Connexus banking app, and you don’t need a Connexus account to access it.
+The app is separate from the Connexus banking app; you don’t need a Connexus account to access it.

 Connexus Credit Union Fees

-• Overdraft Fees: Connexus charges a $29.95 fee when you overdraft your account.
+• Overdraft Fees: Connexus charges a $4 fee for paid or returned overdrafts with a maximum of 2 fees per account per day.
 There are a couple of different options for overdraft protection, including linked savings or a line of credit.
 The credit line comes with an 18.00% APR, so your best bet is generally to opt for a transfer from your savings, which is fee-free.

 • ATM Fees: Connexus doesn’t charge any fees for domestic ATM use, but depending on your account, you might end up paying out-of-network fees.
-Xtraordinary Checking is the only account that reimburses for ATM fees, so any other account will be subject to whatever fee the ATM charges.
-For international ATM withdrawals, Connexus charges up to a 1.5% fee.
+Xtraordinary Checking is the only account that reimburses for ATM fees, so any other account will be subject to the fee the ATM charges.

 • Wire Transfer Fees: Incoming wires are free with Connexus, but if you have to send one out, you’ll pay $20 if it’s domestic and $50 for international.